Der1248/Regnum/README.txt

 Get a gift from 4 mobs.
 More then 1800 different blocks, items, tools and lots more.
 It will take a long time before you get the regnum battle-axe, the highest level, all keys,8 Regnum bags and the best armor

+License:
+See README.txt in each mod for more information
+Every code written by me is LGPLv2.1